Catch a glimpse of the 'Christmas Star'

-On Dec.
-21, Jupiter and Saturn will appear to merge in a rare event.
-What is nicknamed the “Christmas Star” or the “Star of Bethlehem” is actually a phenomenon that hasn’t been seen since the Middle Ages.
+On Monday evening, Jupiter and Saturn will appear to merge in a rare event.
+What is nicknamed the “Christmas Star” or the “Star of Bethlehem” is actually a phenomenon that hasn’t been seen since the middle ages.

+It’s a planetary alignment that last was visible in the year 1226, according to Rice University astronomer Patrick Hartigan.

+"Alignments between these two planets are rather rare, occurring once every 20 years or so, but this conjunction is exceptionally rare because of how close the planets will appear to one another,” Hartigan said in a story posted on scie-news.com.
+"They will appear to be just 1-degree apart.
+You’d have to go all the way back to just before dawn on March 4, 1226, to see a closer alignment between these objects visible in the night sky.”

 "Weather permitting, people will be able to see the Great Conjunction on Monday night, and a view of the planets still very close together on Tuesday," Gonzalez said.